On Whitham's conjecture of a highest cusped wave for a nonlocal dispersive equation: Introduction

 In Section~\ref{sec:nodal} we prove some general lemmas about solutions of \eqref{eq:steadywhitham}, whereof the most important to us is Theorem~\ref{thm:nodal}, which establishes the nodal properties of solutions along the main bifurcation branch to be constructed.
 As it turns out, \eqref{eq:steadywhitham} satisfies a maximum principle (touching lemma), making it resemblant of an elliptic equation.
 The nodal properties are essential in avoiding the closed-loop alternative in the global bifurcation analysis, but they also give information about the waves in their own right.

 Section~\ref{sec:singularity} is the main part of the paper, in the sense that it contains the a priori analysis the highest wave.
 It is also the most technical, making use of both Besov spaces and, mostly, of integral estimates adapted for the assumed optimal regularity of the wave.
 Since \(K(x) \sim |x|^{-1/2}\) and we expect \(\frac{\mu}{2} - \varphi \sim |x|^{1/2}\), both relations for small values of \(x\), one difficulty is that the integral \(\int K^\prime(y) (\frac{\mu}{2} - \varphi(y))\,\diff y\) diverges exactly at the expected regularity; another is that the point where \(\varphi = \frac{\mu}{2}\) must be treated separately from other points.
 The main results of Section~\ref{sec:singularity} are summarised in Theorem~\ref{thm:regularity II} about the regularity of the highest wave.
 Lastly, we revisit in Section~\ref{sec:global} the bifurcation analysis from \cite{EK08, EK11}, ultimately proving that there is a sequence of waves converging to a wave of greatest height \(\varphi(0) = \frac{\mu}{2}\), with a nontrivial wave speed \(\mu \in (0,1)\).
 We underscore that several parts of Section~\ref{sec:global} are new with respect to \cite{EK08, EK11}, including the bifurcation formulas given in the proof of Theorem~\ref{thm:local_whit}.
+The methods developed in this paper may be generalised to other dispersive equations.

-Finally, the existence of a highest, cusped travelling-wave solution of the Whitham equation was announced earlier this year in \cite{E15_highest} (without proofs).
+Finally, the existence of a highest, cusped travelling-wave solution of the Whitham equation was announced earlier in \cite{E15_highest} (without proofs).
 The paper at hand provides a complete account of this fact, as well as several improvements---the most eminent examples being the regularity of the highest wave, and the properties of the kernels \(K\) and \(K_P\).